sam1093k/sam1093k/README.md

-@echo off
+-@echo off
-interested program
+-interested program
-currently learning programing
+-currently learning programing

 <!---
 sam1093k/sam1093k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.